 We recommend selecting foods that are fast and easy to make, or those that you can prepare in advance.
 Grilling is always an awesome go-to, but if you don’t have access to a grill, try sandwiches and finger foods like pigs in a blanket, chicken tenders, meat and veggie skewers, and DIY nachos.
 We’re always fans of a nacho bar!
 Of course, if it comes down to it, you can just order pizza and wings from a local joint that everyone loves; it will be a smash hit.

 To keep your friends safe amidst COVID-19, you may want to create single-serve or pre-packaged meals, rather than a shared pizza or buffet-style meals.
 This minimizes people touching shared food, while making it easy to grab some goodies for the game.
-For example, you can throw three or four meat skewers in a Ziploc bag and encourage your friends to take a whole bag.
+For example, you can throw three or four meat skewers in a resealable bag and encourage your friends to take a whole bag.
 Or you can pack mason jars full of salad fix-ins for the health-conscious tailgating guests.
 You may also want to label the food in case any of your friends have allergies.

 You can’t tailgate without a beverage in your hand.
 Whether it’s alcoholic (if you’re over 21) or non-alcoholic, drinks are tailgate essentials.
 We recommend you separate drinks into coolers or organize them in the fridge based on “type,” like water, soda, beer, hard seltzer, mixed drinks, etc. This makes it easy to find the drink you’re looking for and get back to the party.
 You may also want to offer coffee to keep tailgating guests awake and partying throughout the day.